w3f/Grants-Program/applications/swush-dex-aggregator.md

     - Integration of Web3 wallets (e.g., Polkadot.js, Talisman) for seamless user authentication, transaction signing, and balance viewing.
 - **Simulated Testing Environment:**
     - Setup of a simulated testing environment to replicate real-world conditions.
 This will include mock wallets for swap visualizations, allowing developers to test various swap scenarios and edge cases (e.g., low liquidity, high fees).
-        - Mock multiple networks  (Polkadot Asset Hub and parachains)
+        - Mock multiple networks  (Polkadot Asset Hub and parachain)
-        - Liquidity pools for asset swaps.
+        - Liquidity pools for asset swaps
         - Cross-chain asset swapping
-        - Route optimization to find the best route based on fees, slippage, and liquidity.
+        - Route optimization to find the most cost-efficient swap
         - Final Aggregation and Testing Simulation
 - **Basic Notification System:**
     - Development of a notification system to provide users with real-time feedback on transaction status.